-In order to assess progress in implementation of activities, their impact, quality and compliance with prescribed rules and procedures (including the expenditures) the JTS will perform at least initial and final visits to all contracted projects during their implementation period.
+In order to assess progress in implementation of activities, their impact, quality and compliance with prescribed rules and procedures (including the expenditures) the JTS will perform at least initial visit or initial meeting and final visits to all contracted projects during their implementation period.
 In cases of serious problems occurred during the project implementation the ad hoc visits may be performed by experts both of the MA and the JTS.